robertshepherdcpp/simon-says/README.md

 - see how far you can go! how many can you remember in a row

 **how to use it**
-- print out the pcb and the case
+- print out the pcb and the case, and purchase the components meantioned in the bom
-- put them together (using the screws as described in the BOM)
+- put them together (using the screws going through the pcb)
 - then try and see how many you can remember!
 - for more information on how it works, see the `how it works` part!